USCiLab/cereal/_includes/pointers.markdown

 To help avoid a stack overflow in these situations, cereal offers a feature called [defer]({{ site.baseurl }}/assets/doxygen/group__Utility.html#gafc913c738d15fc5dd7f4a7a20edb5225), which causes data to be serialized at a later time of your choosing.
-This is done by wrapping data with `cereal::defer` and using the `serializeDeferments` archive function.
+This is done by wrapping data with `cereal::defer` and using the `serializeDeferments` archive member function. `serializeDeferments` should be called only once per archive instance, typically at the highest level of serialization possible.

-To illustrate the graph example, this could be used to cause the nodes to be fully serialized before any of the edges, which would prevent excessive pointer following:
+To illustrate the graph example, `defer` could be used to cause the nodes to be fully serialized before any of the edges, which would prevent excessive pointer following:

 ```cpp